infiniteHQ/Cherry/docs/all/contents/components_references/button_buttontextimagedropdown copy.md

 ---

-💡 *This documentation provides a structured overview of `ButtonImageTextImage`, making it easy to understand and use efficiently.*
+💡 *This documentation provides a structured overview of `ButtonTextImageDropdown`, making it easy to understand and use efficiently.*